danawoodman/blog/src/articles/require-local-npm-packages.md

 ---
-title: "Require local NPM packages in Node.js"
+title: Require local NPM packages in Node.js
-date: "2015-02-08"
+date: 2015-02-08
 ---
 NPM after version 2.0 has added the ability for developers to install local packages into their projects easily.